How do I become a driving instructor?

 Although your personal circumstances will be considered, your application is unlikely to be successful if you have been convicted of offences involving drugs, violence, drugs, sexual or financial situations.
 If your name is/has been on the ‘Sex offenders’ register or you have been prohibited from working with children your application will also be unlikely.

-You will have to carry out an ‘emergency control assessment’ before DSA considers your application.
-This is done to assess our ability of how you would take control of a vehicle in case of an emergency from the passengers seat.
+You will have to carry out an ‘emergency control assessment’ before the DVSA will consider your application.
+This is done in order to assess your ability of how you would take control of a vehicle in case of an emergency from the passengers seat.